catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 > * “Is it only the options that I’m currently seeing that will be submitted or will it submit all sections (including the ‘collapsed’ ones)?” (i.e. is it a partial or a “full” submit)
 > * “Will clicking one of the other sections cause the page to reload, and if so, will the other entered data be persisted?”

-*Example from the classic Gmail interface: It's unclear if only this tab will be sumbitted and wether input is lost when switching the tab*[^baymard_accordion-ux]
+*Example from the classic Gmail interface: It's unclear if only this tab will be submitted and wether input is lost when switching the tab*[^baymard_accordion-ux]

 ![](img/gmail_tabs-submit.png)